golang/proposal/design/6282-table-data.md

 The table-table copy seems like the only reasonable extension to copy for tables.

-The single dimension copy is required because it is very common to want to extract data from a specific row or column of a table.
+The single dimension copy is required because it is very common to want to extract data along a specific dimension of a table.
 It does increase the complexity of copy, as there needs to be an implementation of runtime·copyn that handles strided copying (more than just memmove).
 However, this implementation is already required for a table-table copy, and the